LLNL/sundials/doc/cvode/guide/source/Usage/index.rst

       Once the integrator returns at a stop time, any future testing for ``tstop``  is disabled (and can be reenabled only though a new call to ``CVodeSetStopTime``).

+      .. versionchanged:: 6.5.1

+         On reinitialization, :c:func:`CVodeReInit` will clear any existing stop time.
+A new stop can be set by calling :c:func:`CVodeSetStopTime` after calling :c:func:`CVodeReInit`.

 .. c:function:: int CVodeSetMaxErrTestFails(void* cvode_mem, int maxnef)

    The function ``CVodeSetMaxErrTestFails`` specifies the  maximum number of error test failures permitted in attempting one step.